Restore analog meters!

 - Contact representatives at city, county, state and federal level to: call for a moratorium; adopt an ordinance banning smart meter installation; mandate no opt out fees; and demand smart meter health and safety hearings.

-- Create and hand out flyers: See samples: for California,and for Canada.
-See examples of simple but older flyers 1) in Spanish, 2) Restore the Analog Utility Meters 3) Beyond the Greenwash
+- Create and hand out flyers: See samples for California.
+See examples of simple but older flyers in Spanish, and Beyond the Greenwash

 Take action against installations by protesting.
 See this compilation of protests that were held in Northern California since 2010.